Four causes: Biology

 Explanations in terms of final causes remain common in evolutionary biology.
 Francisco J. Ayala has claimed that teleology is indispensable to biology since the concept of adaptation is inherently teleological.
 In an appreciation of Charles Darwin published in Nature in 1874, Asa Gray noted "Darwin's great service to Natural Science" lies in bringing back teleology "so that, instead of Morphology versus Teleology, we shall have Morphology wedded to Teleology."
 Darwin quickly responded, "What you say about Teleology pleases me especially and I do not think anyone else has ever noticed the point."
 Francis Darwin and T. H. Huxley reiterate this sentiment.
 The latter wrote that "the most remarkable service to the philosophy of Biology rendered by Mr. Darwin is the reconciliation of Teleology and Morphology, and the explanation of the facts of both, which his view offers."
 James G. Lennox states that Darwin uses the term 'Final Cause' consistently in his Species Notebook, On the Origin of Species, and after.

-Contrary to the position described by Francisco J. Ayala, Ernst Mayr states that "adaptedness... is a posteriori result rather than an a priori goal-seeking."
+Contrary to Ayala's position, Ernst Mayr states that "adaptedness... is a posteriori result rather than an a priori goal-seeking."
 Various commentators view the teleological phrases used in modern evolutionary biology as a type of shorthand.
 For example, S. H. P. Madrell writes that "the proper but cumbersome way of describing change by evolutionary adaptation [may be] substituted by shorter overtly teleological statements" for the sake of saving space, but that this "should not be taken to imply that evolution proceeds by anything other than from mutations arising by chance, with those that impart an advantage being retained by natural selection."
 However, Lennox states that in evolution as conceived by Darwin, it is true both that evolution is the result of mutations arising by chance and that evolution is teleological in nature.

 Statements that a species does something "in order to" achieve survival are teleological.
 The validity or invalidity of such statements depends on the species and the intention of the writer as to the meaning of the phrase "in order to."
 Sometimes it is possible or useful to rewrite such sentences so as to avoid teleology.
 Some biology courses have incorporated exercises requiring students to rephrase such sentences so that they do not read teleologically.
 Nevertheless, biologists still frequently write in a way which can be read as implying teleology even if that is not the intention.